This day is very important for people with diabetes because it is World Diabetes Day.

 We should bust this myth once and for all, consuming sugar does not cause diabetes.
 But it can play a role when it comes to the development of diabetes.
 As you probably know diabetes results in increased blood glucose levels.

 Diabetes type 1 has been connected to an autoimmune response to the unforeseen trigger and genetics.
-On the other hand, diabetes type 2 has been connected to few factors such as having high blood pressure, poor overall diet and sedentary lifestyle.
+On the other hand, diabetes type 2 has been connected to a few factors such as having high blood pressure, poor overall diet, and a sedentary lifestyle.

 This is also a myth.
 People with diabetes actually can eat fruits; they just need to make sure that they are low GI fruits.
 You need to avoid fruits with high sugar content.
 As a matter of fact, all fruits contain natural sugar which might pose to be an issue for people with diabetes.

-If you are a fruit lover, opt for fruits which are low on GI (Glycemic Index) and high in fiber.
+If you are a fruit lover, opt for fruits that are low in GI (Glycemic Index) and high in fiber.
 Such fruits are plums, apples, peaches, pears, and oranges.